builtbybhatia/builtbybhatia/README.md

 I work at the intersection of enterprise transformation, delivery governance, operational readiness, and responsible technology adoption.

-Over 22+ years, I have worked across IT infrastructure and operations, cloud and data-centre transformation, complex program delivery, service delivery, and mission-critical environments.
+I have worked across IT infrastructure and operations, cloud and data-centre transformation, complex program delivery, service delivery, and mission-critical environments.
 My experience includes multi-vendor and international delivery across India, Norway, and the wider Nordic context.

 ## What I focus on